Nuitka/Nuitka/README.rst

    for x in (a, b, c):
         something(x)

-This allows for simpler, faster code to be generated, and less checks needed, because e.g. the ``tuple`` is clearly immutable, whereas the ``list`` needs a check to assert that.
+This allows for simpler, faster code to be generated, and fewer checks needed, because e.g. the ``tuple`` is clearly immutable, whereas the ``list`` needs a check to assert that.
 This is also possible for sets.

 .. admonition:: Status

    Implemented, even works for non-constants.
 Needs other optimization to become generally useful, and will itself help other optimization to become possible.
 This allows us to e.g. only treat iteration over tuples, and not care about sets.

-In theory something similar is also possible for ``dict``.
-For the later it will be non-trivial though to maintain the order of execution without temporary values introduced.
+In theory, something similar is also possible for ``dict``.
+For the later, it will be non-trivial though to maintain the order of execution without temporary values introduced.
 The same thing is done for pure constants of these types, they change to ``tuple`` values when iterated.